moysush/fullstackopen/part0/0_6_new_note_in_single_page_app_diagram.md

   server -->> browser: JSON {"message":"note created"}
   deactivate server

-  Note right of browser: The browser shows the new note without reloading the page
+  Note right of browser: The browser shows the new note without reloading the page.
 ```